-(1) For more information on the classification of trust capital securities refer to our Note 17 of our audited consolidated financial statements for the year ended October 31, 2009
+(2) For more information on the classification of trust capital securities, refer to "Note 21 - Trust capital securities" to the 2012 Audited Consolidated Financial Statements.

 DESCRIPTION OF DEBT SECURITIES

 We may issue senior or subordinated debt securities.
 Neither the senior debt securities nor the subordinated debt securities will be secured by any of our property or assets or the property or assets of our subsidiaries.
 Thus, by owning a debt security, you are one of our unsecured creditors.